 With touchpoints, there are the ones you have control over, and the ones you don’t.
 There are the ones you can track easily, and those you can’t.
 If your company advertises via billboard, for example, that can be hard to track, even if you survey customers.

 Of the ones you can control and track, online touchpoints are the easiest.
 So start there.
 Ask your marketing team members to fill you in on what the top of the funnel looks like, what links are bringing people to your website, and how those people first heard of you.
 In the post-acquisition phase, Customer Success and Support own certain customer touchpoints, and are likely already gathering feedback about them from customers.
-These touchpoint may include the end of the onboarding cycle in SaaS, a order delivery in ecommerce, a customer support interaction.
+These touchpoints may include the end of the onboarding cycle in SaaS, order delivery in ecommerce, a customer support interaction.
 The Product team may articulate journey points that are driven by behavior, such as feature adoption in SaaS or a purchase threshold in e-commerce.

 And, if the team doesn’t know already, don’t be afraid to ask the customers themselves – every step of this journey should be grounded in real customer data.
 At the same time, don’t let the exercise become overwhelming.
 You and your team may already have an intuitive sense of the journey.
 Get something documented and work to refine it over time.